 - 4. Developmental Disability LOC population who are in or were formerly in Foster Care: a.
 Target Criteria - 1.
 Ages 0 to their 21st birthday - 2.
 Child has developmental disability as defined by OPWDD which meets one of the criteria a-c as well as criteria d and e. - a.
 Is attributable to intellectual disability, cerebral palsy, epilepsy, neurological impairment, familial dysautonomia, Prader-Willi syndrome or autism, or - b.
 Is attributable to any other condition of a child found to be closely related to intellectual disability because such condition results in similar impairment of general intellectual functioning or adaptive behavior of a child with intellectual disability or requires treatment and services similar to those required for such children, or - c.
-Is attributable to dyslexia resulting from a disability described above; and originates before such child attains age 22; and - d.
+Is attributable to dyslexia resulting from a disability described above; and originates before such child attains age 22; and

+- d.
 Has continued or can be expected to continue indefinitely; and - e.
 Constitutes a substantial handicap to such child's ability to function normally in society. - b.
 Risk Factor - 1.
 The child must be either: 1) a current FC child in the care and custody of Local Departments of Social Services (counties and New York City) (LDSS) or a child in the custody of OCFS Division of Juvenile Justice and Opportunities for Youth (DJJOY) or 2) a FC child who enrolled in HCBS originally while in the care and custody of Local Departments of Social Services (counties and New York City) (LDSS) or a child in the custody of OCFS Division of Juvenile Justice and Opportunities for Youth (DJJOY).
-Once enrolled, eligibility can continue after the child is discharged from LDSS and OCFS DJJOY custody so long as the child continues to meet targeting, risk and functional criteria (no break in coverage permitted) up to their 21st birthday.
+Once enrolled, an additional LPHA form is not needed so long as the child continues to meet targeting and functional criteria (no break in coverage permitted) and requires an HCBS on their Plan of Care to avoid institutionalization up to their 21st birthday. - c.

-- c.
 Transition of Individuals Affected by Maximum Age Limitation.
 When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one): - O Not applicable.
 There is no maximum age limit - The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.